marioy47/blog-site/posts/react-material-ui-tutorial/index.md

 Until now we haven't used Material-UI, we just setted up the project.

-So lets start by changing the ugly font face in the H1 tag to use roboto.
+So lets start by changing the ugly font face in the H1 tag to use Roboto.
 Just open `App.js` and add the following lines:

 ```js {3,10}
 // App.js